another-rust-load-balancer/another-rust-load-balancer/docs/middlewares.md

 ## Custom Error Pages

 If the backend server responds with a matching status code, a HTML file named `{STATUS_CODE}.html` inside the provided `location` folder will be sent to the client instead.
+The `location` will be relative from the current working directory, **not the configuration file location**.

 ```toml
 [backend_pools.middlewares.CustomErrorPages]